 The cognitive approach began to revolutionize psychology in the late 1950’s and early 1960’s, to become the dominant approach (i.e. perspective) in psychology by the late 1970s.
 Interest in mental processes had been gradually restored through the work of Piaget and Tolman.
-Other factors were important in the early development of the cognitive approach.
-For example, dissatisfaction with the behaviorist approach in its simple emphasis on behavior rather than internal processes and the development of better experimental methods.

 But it was the arrival of the computer that gave cognitive psychology the terminology and metaphor it needed to investigate the human mind.
 The start of the use of computers allowed psychologists to try to understand the complexities of human cognition by comparing it with something simpler and better understood i.e. an artificial system such as a computer.